 Since the law does not cover life insurance, long-term care insurance, or disability insurance, it may be beneficial to establish these before having genetic testing.

-The Winship Genetic Counseling Program is available at three locations:
+The Winship Genetic Counseling Program is available at four locations:

 Prepare for your Appointment